 This client had already seen and loved my site.
 In particular, she loved my tone of voice.
 She wanted me to write this for her, and if she could make it happen, she would.

 This was not the most amazing client in the world, admittedly.
-(She used way too many exclamation points for one thing.)
 But she wasn’t terrible, either.
 She paid on time, communicated well and loved my work.
 As a new copywriter, I was extremely happy with how things turned out.
 I enjoyed working on an interesting project I could put my voice into and it was exciting to see my copy go live on a proper business’s website.

 If there’s one thing I got from the experience, it’s the knowledge that you can persuade clients who at first appear to be total cheapskates to pay relatively well.
-You just need to be confident and assertive, explain your reasoning and, well – be a good writer.
+You just need to be confident and assertive, explain your reasoning and, well – be good at what you do.